Trazer09/Web-Development/README.md

 ### 1. Online Courses

-I leverage online platforms such as Udemy, Coursera, and freeCodeCamp to access structured courses covering essential topics in web development.
+I leverage online platforms to access structured courses covering essential topics in web development.
 These courses provide comprehensive insights into frontend and backend technologies, including HTML, CSS, JavaScript, Node.js, React, and more.

 ### 2. Documentation and Tutorials